Skip to main content

 Title insurance agents/companies search public records to develop and document the chain of ownership of a property.
 If any liens or encumbrances are found, the title company might require that the home buyer take steps to eliminate them before issuing a title policy.
 Title insurance agents might also hold money in escrow and perform closing services for an additional fee.

-Background: Title insurance policies are indemnity policies — typically, they protect against losses arising from events that occur prior to the date of the policy, which is the date of closing.
+Background: Title insurance policies are indemnity policies, meaning they provide protection against financial loss or liability.
+Typically, title insurance policies protect against losses arising from events that occur prior to the date of the policy, which is the date of closing.
 This is unlike other types of insurance policies, such as auto or life insurance, which protect against losses resulting from accidents or events that occur after the policy is issued.
 A title policy is usually paid for with a one-time premium that is handled at the closing of the real estate transaction.

 Nearly all mortgage lenders require that the home buyer purchase the lender’s title insurance policy for an amount equal to their mortgage loan.
 A lender’s policy is issued to a mortgage lender.
 The policy provides the lender protection from covered losses arising from any previously unknown defects in the title that have become known only after the insured property has been financed.
 The lender’s insurance policy will remain in effect until the amount financed has been repaid, the property is resold or until refinancing has occurred.